mfaani/mfaani/content/posts/CurrentValueSubject-example.md

 var secondaryUserSubscriptions:  Set<AnyCancellable> = []
 ```

+### Why is the function to subscribe named `sink`?
+So a publisher is a *stream* of data.
+Think more of a water flow analogy.
+It collects (and combines) data from (other) streams.

+The `map`, `filter` functions, consume the stream but then also produce a stream.
+A `sink` functions consumes the stream without producing a newer stream.
+Because it's terminal in its nature and we're using a water flow analogy, the term _sink_ makes somewhat sense.

 ### What's with the cover image of the post?
 It's an image of disposable bags.
 Just like how some name the set of their subscriptions. 😀